inspektor-gadget/inspektor-gadget/docs/gadget-devel/gadget-intro.md

 - name: Name of the data source
 - mapname: Name of the hash map used to store the data

+Currently, Map Iterator data sources only support iterating over maps of type `BPF_MAP_TYPE_HASH` with keys and values of type `struct`.

 [top_file](https://github.com/inspektor-gadget/inspektor-gadget/tree/%IG_BRANCH%/gadgets/top_file)
 is an example of a gadget using this data source.